amazd/solidity-calcutta-sports-betting/README.md

 ## Content

-Here are some images that illustrate how the Calcutta works:
+Here are some images that illustrate how the Calcutta works.

 API.env file example: